Senate panel keeps budget boosts for SEC, CFTC

 Despite strong opposition from many House Republicans, one key lawmaker earlier on Thursday signaled possible support for an SEC budget boost, in a move that could help fuel future negotiations.

-Congressman Spencer Bachus, the House Financial Services chairman, said in order for the SEC to reform itself and become a more efficient organization, there needs to be more money.

-"My personal view is that an increase in funding is probably necessary as part of the reform process," he said.
+She urged the lawmakers to raise the SEC's budget, or else the agency might not be able to bring cases due to litigation costs or effectively examine clearinghouses for new derivatives regulations.

+"That will result in a lack of oversight, and frankly, uncertainty for the industry," she said.

-(Reporting by Sarah N. Lynch and Christopher Doering; Editing by Gary Hill)
+(Reporting by Sarah N. Lynch and Christopher Doering; Editing by Gary Hill, Bernard Orr)

-SINGAPORE Oil prices were stable on Friday, supported by strong Chinese crude imports and OPEC-led production cuts, although ample U.S. fuel inventories weighed on the market.

-SINGAPORE Oil prices were stable on Friday, supported by strong Chinese crude imports and OPEC-led production cuts, although ample U.S. fuel inventories weighed on the market.